Flexbox: Concepts

-Most web pages are written in a combination of HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).
+Most web pages are written in a combination of HTML (Hypertext Markup Language), JavaScript and CSS (Cascading Style Sheets).
 In short, HTML specifies the content and logical structure of the page, while the CSS specifies how it looks: its colors, fonts, formatting, layout, and styling.

 CSS flex-box layout is a particular way to specify the layout of HTML pages.

 One of the most defining features of the flex layout is its ability to form-fit, based on its viewing environment.
 Flex boxes can adjust in size—either decreasing, to avoid unnecessarily monopolizing space, or increasing to make room for contents to fit within its boundaries.
 Moreover, the flex layout is less restrictive in terms of content flow than that of other CSS layout models, which are generally uni-directional.
 The flex directional flow can be specified rightwards, leftwards, upwards, or downwards.
 Individual items within a flex container may also be automatically rearranged to suit the available layout space.

 History

-In the 2000s the intensive use of the Web by mobile agents motivated "liquid layouts" and responsive elements for the growing variety of screen sizes.
+From the late 2000s onward, the intensive use of the Web by mobile agents motivated "liquid layouts" and responsive elements for the growing variety of screen sizes.